kakilian/artworks/README.md

 Artworks is a mock-up that imagines what that space could be: a curated digital gallery with commerce as a gateway to deeper discovery.

+## Disclaimer

+This site was developed as part of a Code Institute portfolio project (PP5).
+It is not an active commercial platform.

+Due to unexpected internet traffic and interest in the concept, the site remains publicly accessible as a demonstration of my front-end/back-end skills using Django, Cloudinary, and Render.

+All images and artist data (excluding the highlighted artist section) are fictional mockups or creative showcases.
+No real transactions are possible.

 ### Features: